Peanut Butter Ball Turkeys

 Mixing the peanut butter balls.

-Step 2: Roll the dough into balls (larger balls for the turkey’s body and smaller ones for its head).
+Roll the mixture into larger balls for the turkey’s body and smaller balls for the head.

 Rolling peanut butter balls for the turkeys.